Greek numerals: Higher numbers

 In his text The Sand Reckoner, Archimedes gives an upper bound of the number of grains of sand required to fill the entire universe, using an estimate of its size current in his time.
-His essay demonstrated a easily visualized contradiction of the then-held adage that it was impossible to name a quantity "greater than the number of grains of sand on a beach", or in the entire world.
+His essay demonstrated an easily visualized contradiction of the then-held adage that it was impossible to name a quantity "greater than the number of grains of sand on a beach", or in the entire world.
 In order to do that, he devised a new enumeration scheme with much greater range than any of those shown above.

 Pappus of Alexandria reports that Apollonius of Perga developed a simpler system based on powers of the myriad: